shakira7/Quiz2-HCI/readme.md

 # PART B:
 ## Navigation

 I have yet to have navigation.
 I will add breadcrumbs.
 This is because in the former design, we were not able to go back to the products page no matter what and it creates issues such as people who might want to add something or people who want to remove something from their cart.
+Also, it creates lots of confusion to the users.
+Users can only be sent back by going back to the previous page.

 Before:
 <img width="1512" height="822" alt="before" src="https://github.com/user-attachments/assets/fae82629-ed44-4c21-af54-919f20e17e3a" />